jotacib3/Auction/Readme.md

-This is the .Net Core with Angular example.
+This is the .Net Core with Angular project.
-Data Base Project